Commercial Or Personal Buy-To-Let Mortgages?

 When you set up a Limited Company, you have to select a trade classification when filing with Companies House (which is required) describing the economic activity your business does.
 That can be up to four different business classifications, but the more you have, the more diverse your revenue sources are going to be.

-A Limited Company for the sole purposes of managing rental property is set up a little different from other trading activities.
-In the mortgage industry, commercial lenders are looking for a very specific type of business, one that is set up as only a Special Purchase Vehicle LTD company, and how you do that is based on how you file your company setup with Companies House.
+A Limited Company for the sole purpose of managing rental property is set up a little differently from other trading activities.
+In the mortgage industry, commercial lenders are looking for a very specific type of business, one that is set up as only a Special Purchase Vehicle LTD company, and how you do that is based on how you file your company set up with Companies House.
 Only listing your business activities as Real Estate, which then gives you a SIC code in category L.